 Cook for about 40 minutes before removing.

 You’ll know it’s done by its appearance and texture.
 It should be firm and not crunchy.
 To test, pull it out of the pot and pull an inner leaf.
-It if easily separates, the artichoke is ready.
+If it easily separates, the artichoke is ready.
 Drop it in cold water and drain upside down to remove excess water.

 Artichokes can be a challenge to eat if you’re a rookie, but it gets really easy with experience.
 Basically, all you have to do is tear off a leaf, dip it in a sauce of your liking, and use your teeth to scrape the fleshly part off the base of the leaf.
 The deeper you get, the meatier the leaves.
 When you finally reach the center, scrape off the fuzzy fibers and cut into the moist artichoke heart!